On Wednesday I was in town for a pub crawl with some friends, so it wasn't a proper survey - I don't want to sit there ignoring the gang and

 We started in the always beautiful Philharmonic Dining Rooms:

-This is undoubtedly the most famous pub in Liverpool (Although I renew here my assertion that the Big House is just as good.)
+This is undoubtedly the most famous pub in Liverpool (Although I renew here my assertion that the Big House is just as good from an architectural point of view.)
 My pint of London Pride was the best I've had for ages, the last few have seemed a bit bland but this was very tasty.
 We started in Brahms, but the music (No, it wasn't his.) was too loud for conversation so we moved to the billiard room which was a lot more peaceful.

 Next, on to Ye Crack: